Extrepa/svg-editor/README.md

 - Press ESC to cancel placement mode
 - Real-time preview shows the shape while dragging

+### Workflow Manager
+- **Selection Controls**: Select All, Deselect All, Invert Selection, Select Similar buttons
+- **Unified Editor**: Edit fill, stroke, transform, and opacity for selected paths in one place
+- **Quick Actions**: Duplicate, Delete, and group management
+- **Visual Feedback**: Selected paths show with highlight effects and resize handles
+- **Path Information**: View and edit path names, groups, and attributes

 ### Path Inspector
 - View all paths in your SVG
 - Click "Edit" to modify path data directly